-OVERALL OBJECTIVE OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION To improve the level of key competences and skills of young people, including those with fewer opportunities, facilitating young people's active participation in democratic life and the labour market, by means of international non-formal learning activities, capacity building and policy cooperation.
-Target 300 organisations involving about 4000 individuals over the period of 2 years of project implementation.
-National Youth Councils and public bodies at local, regional or national level between Western Balkans and Erasmus+ Programme countries (EU Member States, the former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway and Turkey).
-Official statistics of national governments, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.
-SPECIFIC OBJECTIVE OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS Promote youth non-formal education and youth work in the region by: 1.
-Fostering international non-formal learning activities that increase young peoples' employability or self-employment prospects, foster their active participation in society and reinforce their mutual understanding, sense of solidarity and tolerance; from the Western Balkans in joint activities under this Window with organisations from Erasmus+ Programme countries which aim at increasing Involvement of youth organisations, youth workers and young people in joint activities will allow young people to better understand and participate more actively in democratic life and civil society.
-The special emphasis on young people with fewer opportunities will improve 2.
-Supporting Youth Exchanges and the participation of young people in the European Voluntary Service (with a special attention paid to the involvement of young people with fewer opportunities due to physical, mental, health or economic disadvantages) and the mobility of youth workers between Programme countries and all Western Balkans in a 2. and 3.
-Number of young people, in particular young people with fewer opportunities, and youth workers from all Western Balkans in a balanced way in joint projects with organisations from the Erasmus+ Programme countries.
-About 4000 their inclusion into society.

-Supporting professional development activities for youth workers1, that raise the quality, the international dimension and recognition of their work; 4.
+OVERALL OBJECTIVE 1 O TERRIDE OBGECTIVE OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION To improve the level of key competences and skills of young people, including those with fewer opportunities, facilitating young people's active participation in democratic life and on the labour market, by means of international non-formal learning activities, capacity building and policy cooperation.
+Youth participating in democratic life and on labour market.
+Official statistics of central administrations, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.
+SPECIFIC OBJECTIVE OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS To promote youth non-formal education and youth work in the region by: • 1.
+Fostering international non-formal learning activities that increase young peoples' employability or self-employment prospects, foster their active participation in society and reinforce their mutual understanding; • 2.
+Supporting youth exchanges (including school exchanges) and the participation of young people in the European Voluntary Service (with a special attention paid to the involvement of young people with fewer opportunities due to physical, mental, health or economic disadvantages) and the mobility of youth workers between Programme countries and all Western Balkans in a balanced way; • 3.
+Supporting professional development activities for youth workers1, that raise the quality, the international dimension and recognition of their work; • 4.
 Cooperation activities that foster networking between civil society organisations, public authorities and institutions active in youth in all Western Balkans to strengthen their capacities and to establish or reinforce their cooperation with organisations with Erasmus+ programme countries.
-RESULTS OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS Result 1: Strengthening of cooperation between youth organisations from all Western Balkans with organisations from the Erasmus+ Programme countries as well as the exchange of expertise and know-how between them in the field of youth and non-formal education; Result 2: Improved involvement of young people from Western Balkans in international youth cooperation to acquire socio-economical skills which could facilitate young people's employability and their integration in society.
-Special emphasis will be given to promoting equity and inclusion by facilitating the access to activities for participants with disadvantaged backgrounds and fewer opportunities compared to their peers for reasons such as: disability, educational difficulties (e.g. early school leavers, young people with low school performance), economic obstacles, cultural differences (e.g. immigrant or refugees), health problems, social problems (e.g. people facing General statistics on the implementation of the programme by EACEA; official statistics of national governments; surveys by specialised organisations; use of Youthpass for the personal development of young people and youth workers See above.
+1. and 4.
+Number of youth and other organisations from the Western Balkans in joint activities under this Window with organisations from Erasmus+ Programme countries which aim at increasing young people's employability and active Official statistics of central Involvement of youth organisations, youth RESULTS OBJECTIVELY VERIFIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS Result 1: Strengthened cooperation between youth organisations from all Western Balkans with organisations from the Erasmus+ Programme countries as well as the exchange of expertise and know-how between them in the field of youth and non-formal education; Result 2: Improved involvement of young people from Western Balkans in international youth cooperation to Result 1: (i) the number of joint projects supported annually under the Western Balkans Youth Window; (ii) the number of meetings, seminars and events between youth organisations from the Western Balkans and the Erasmus+ Programme countries.
+General statistics on the implementation of the programme by EACEA; official statistics of central governments; surveys by specialised organisations; use of Youthpass for the personal See above. acquire socio-economical skills which could facilitate young people's employability and their integration in society.
+Special emphasis will be given to promoting equity and inclusion by facilitating the access to activities for participants with disadvantaged backgrounds and fewer opportunities compared to their peers for reasons such as: disability, educational difficulties (e.g. early school leavers, young people with low school performance), economic obstacles, cultural differences (e.g. immigrant or refugees), Result 2: (i) the total number of young people and the number of young people with fewer opportunities participating in youth exchanges and the total number of volunteers and the number of volunteers with fewer opportunities participating in the European Voluntary Service; (ii) young peoples' assessment of their employability, their development of young people and youth workers.